‘Students make an excellent contribution to the life of the school’

 In addition to the options within the Extended Curriculum students take on additional responsibilities, supporting the wider community of the school.
 Some choose to support teachers in Year 7 or 8 classes, selecting a subject they are particularly comfortable with and enjoy.
 Some volunteer to help as Reading Buddies in Learning Support or help the Science Department on ‘The Acre’.

 The role of Senior Leaders at Burford is to support the younger years.
 Students volunteer to help in a variety of ways.
-For example they may assist staff to patrol the school, to ensure all students are safe and happy during break and lunch times, or they may spend time on duty in ‘The House’ offering support to those who choose to spend the break times there.
+For example they may assist staff to patrol the school, to ensure all students are safe and happy during break and lunch times, or they may spend time on duty in ‘The House’ or the Library offering support to those who choose to spend the break times there.

 The extra-curricular musical activities available include such things as our Broadway Musical, which is a large biennial production involving many departments of the school.
 In addition there is orchestra and a range of bands from rock, to jazz and classical.